Detecting Multimedia Generated by Large AI Models: A Survey: Detection

 $\clubsuit$ \textbf{Localization.} A detector that can localize the artifacts in a DM-generated image or give a prediction with a localization map indicating which input regions have been manipulated, as shown in Fig.~\ref{fig:image_beyond_overview} d).

 \raisebox{-0.3ex}{\scalebox{1.3}{\ding{192}}} \textbf{Fully-supervised}.
 Localization in a fully-supervised setting requires detectors to be explicitly trained for localization as a segmentation problem with localization mask label.
 Guo et al. \cite{guo2023hierarchical} propose a hierarchical fine-grained Image Forgery Detection and Localization (IFDL) framework with three components: a multi-branch feature extractor, localization, and classification modules.
 The localization module segments pixel-level forgery regions, while the classification module detects image-level forgery. \cite{zhang2023perceptual} centers on detecting and segmenting artifact areas that are only noticeable to \textit{human perception}, not full manipulation region.
 In addition to providing a pixel-level localization map, the study by {Guillaro et al.} \cite{guillaro2023trufor} also offers an integrity score to assist users in their analysis.
+Li et al.~\cite{Li_2024_CVPR} introduce UnionFormer, a unified-learning transformer framework for simultaneous detection and localization.
+It incorporates three complementary views: RGB, noise, and object consistency.
+The proposed BSFI-Net enhances boundary sensitivity and captures artifacts across scales, while a unified transformer integrates multi-view clues to yield both detection results and a pixel-level manipulation mask.

 \raisebox{-0.3ex}{\scalebox{1.3}{\ding{193}}} \textbf{Weakly-supervised}.
 In contrast to the above work, which addresses localization in a fully-supervised setting.
 Tantaru et al. \cite{tantaru2023weakly} consider a weakly-supervised scenario motivated by the fact that ground truth manipulation masks are usually unavailable, especially for newly developed local manipulation methods.
 They conclude that localization of manipulations for latent diffusion models~\cite{rombach2021highresolution} is very challenging in the weakly-supervised scenario.